Krastanov/QuantumExplorables/index.md

 At $\gamma=0$ the eigenstates are the Fock states.
 We would like to learn the rate at which $|1\rangle$ decays into $|0\rangle$ when the perturbation $\gamma$ is turned on.
 The ket $|n,m_k\rangle$ will be used to denote $n$ photons in the cavity, $m$ photons in the k-th environmental mode, and zero photons in all other environmental modes.
 An unperturbed state $|n,m_k\rangle$ evolves in time as $e^{i(n\omega+m\omega_k t)}|n,m_k\rangle$

 _TODO: finish the discussion of the decay, derive the Lindblad master equation_

+_TODO: calculate the entire spectrum, including both the laser and the cavity lines_

+_TODO: flesh out input-output theory description_

 ## References